-The discount rate used to measure the total pension liability for all DRS plans was 7.0%.
+The discount rate used to measure the total pension liability was 7.00% for all plans included in this publication.
 To determine that rate, an asset sufficiency test was completed to test whether each pension plan's fiduciary net position was sufficient to make all projected future benefit payments for current plan members.

-Based on OSA's assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.0% was used to determine the total liability.
+Based on the assumptions described in OSA's certification letter within the DRS ACFR, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return of 7.00% was used to determine the total liability.